TW-ASMP/TWmaximoConfig/Classification/DRAFT - Classification_Asset_Detailed.md

                 * evaporator
                 * condenser
         * material processing, mixing, or separation
-            * separator or collector [^6] (Note: the intention of having this level of classification is to be able to apply this class to a new class of ... say separator.)
+            * separator or collector [^6] "Note: the intention of having this level of classification is to be able to apply this class to a new class of ... say separator."
                 * clarification tank
                 * flocculation tank
                 * classifier